Now you can share your Netflix account just by sending a link

 “If they’re no longer your friend, they shouldn’t have your password,” Browder says.
 “This is a lot more secure.”

 DoNotPay’s solution involves generating a browser cookie similar to the ones that websites use to keep you logged in.
 The DoNotPay extension encrypts the cookie and associates it with a web link that you can share with others.
 When another DoNotPay user opens that link in their web browser, the extension loads the associated website, decrypts the cookie, and signs in with the login information it contains.
-Neither the recipient nor DoNotPay get to see the login information along the way.
+Neither the recipient nor DoNotPay gets to see the login information along the way.

 The main advantage to this approach is that it lets users revoke account access without having to reset their own passwords.
 Through DoNotPay’s website, you can see a list of all shared subscriptions and can either remove individuals or delete the sharable link outright.

-Note: Update: Google has now removed the DoNotPay extension from the Chrome Web Store.